Final UCAT ANZ 2023 Test Statistics and Percentile Calculator Released!

 This is because medicine is getting more competitive every year, and also reflects the greater preparation by the cohort of UCAT students each year.

-- The 90th percentile score for UCAT Situational Judgement has fallen marginally (between 2021 and 2022).
-This implies that students are not spending as much time preparing for UCAT Situational Judgement, since some universities do not consider it in selection
+- The 90th percentile score for UCAT Situational Judgement has increased marginally (between 2022 and 2023).
+This implies that students are spending more time preparing for UCAT Situational Judgement, as more universities are considering UCAT Situational Judgement in selection compared to previous years.

-- Compared to 2021, the 90th percentile UCAT scores has increased for UCAT Decision Making (740 vs 750), UCAT Quantitative Reasoning (800 vs 810), and UCAT Abstract Reasoning (800 vs 830).
-It has remained the same for UCAT Verbal Reasoning.
-This is likely to be the result of students' relative effort put into each of these UCAT subtests during their preparation.
+- Compared to 2022, the 90th percentile UCAT scores have increased for UCAT Verbal Reasoning (680 vs 720).
+It has decreased for UCAT Quantitative Reasoning (810 vs 800) and UCAT Abstract Reasoning (830 vs 820).
+It has remained the same for UCAT Decision Making (750).
+This is likely to be the result of students’ relative effort put into each of these UCAT subtests during their preparation.

 What score do I need to get into medicine?